-\textbf{Datasets. } For the training of MathFlow, we used both publicly available datasets and internal data.
-For the EI caption task, we began by filtering out images with excessively high resolutions and those unrelated to mathematical content from the MAVIS~\cite{mavis}, Geo170k~\cite{geo170}, and GeoGPT4V~\cite{geogpt4v} datasets.
+\textbf{Datasets.} We used both publicly available datasets and internal data to support training.
+For the EI caption task, we began by filtering out images with excessively high resolutions and those unrelated to mathematical content.
 Ultimately, we obtained 650,000 image-text pairs.
-For the RP caption task, we first selected 40,000 problems from our custom question bank that contained detailed and unambiguous solution processes.
-We then decomposed each problem's solution into individual steps and incorporated them into prompts, resulting in a final dataset of 130,000 samples. \textit{\textbf{The more detailed data processing steps have been provided in Appendix A.1.}}
+For the visual-oriented reasoning task, we first selected 40,000 problems from our custom question bank that contained detailed solution processes.
+We then decomposed each problem's solution into individual steps and incorporated them into prompts, resulting in a final dataset of 130,000 samples. {\textit{Please refer to Appendix~\S\ref{Additional_Details_of_Training_Dataset} for more details.}}